Budget Workbenches Under $200: 5 Top Picks

 What is the maximum weight a budget workbench can typically hold?

-Most budget workbenches, especially portable ones, can hold between 200 to 500 pounds.
-Sturdier options, including some DIY builds with robust designs, can safely support 700 to 1,000 pounds or more, particularly in sawhorse mode.
+Most budget workbenches, especially portable models, can hold between 200 to 500 pounds.
+Sturdier options, including some DIY builds, can safely support 700 to 1,000 pounds or more, particularly when used as a sawhorse.

 Are portable workbenches stable enough for heavy tasks?